DelphiWorlds/Playground/Demos/FCMRebooted/ReadMe.md

 ### iOS

 FCM Rebooted can be used with the latest of the 8.x versions of the Firebase iOS SDK, which is v8.15.0.
-Due to technical issues as reported here, there is presently no support for v9.x, however it may come later.
+Due to technical issues as [reported here](https://quality.embarcadero.com/browse/RSP-38700), there is presently no support for v9.x or later, however it may come later.

 Please download the [Firebase iOS SDK from here](https://github.com/firebase/firebase-ios-sdk/releases/download/v8.15.0/Firebase.zip), and for the demo, extract it into the `ThirdParty` folder, so that the path matches the framework search paths in the project, i.e. folders starting with `ThirdParty\Firebase`.